jpetazzo/dessine-moi-un-cluster/README.md

 - Docker (or some other container engine)

-If you are already on the machine where you want to build your cluster, I suggest to place all these binaries in `/usr/local/bin`.
+If you are already on the machine where you want to build your cluster, I suggest placing all these binaries in `/usr/local/bin/`.
-If you are going to do that on another machine, I suggest to download all the binaries in a `bin` directory, then later copy that directory to the target machine.
+If you are going to do it on another machine, I suggest downloading all the binaries to a `bin/` directory, then later copying that directory to the target machine.

 ### etcd